Skip to content

 Disinfect your cutting board

-If you have a wood cutting board and are concerned about sterilizing it after cutting meat and seafood, then peroxide is the perfect solution!
+If you have a wooden cutting board and are concerned about sterilizing it after cutting meat and seafood, then peroxide is the perfect solution!
 After washing your board with water and detergent, spray or wipe on peroxide and allow to sit for 5-10 minutes.
 Rinse thoroughly with hot water.

 Stain remover

-Peroxide is great for removing stains on clothing….particularly difficult to treat stains, such as blood and red wine.
-Just spray a little on the stain, rub it in and wash the garment as directed.
+Peroxide is great for removing stains on clothing, particularly difficult-to-treat stains, such as blood and red wine.
+Just spray a little on the stain, rub it in, and wash the garment as directed.
 Do not use peroxide to treat stains on silk, wool, or dry-clean-only clothing.
 If you are concerned about color safety on a particular garment, then you can do a dab test on an inside seam.
 Since you are not allowing this to be set for too long, it should not be a problem for most garments.

 Carpet stains